Abram Alikhanov: X-rays (1927–33)

 In 1927 Alikhanov began working part-time at the Physical-Technical Institute in Leningrad as a researcher focusing on X-rays, X-ray diffraction, and solid-state physics.
-In 1929 he published his first paper on the use of X-ray analysis in investigating the crystal structure of the copper-aluminum alloy.
+In 1929 he published his first paper on the use of X-ray analysis in investigating the crystal structure of the copper-aluminium alloy.
 In 1929, after graduating from the Polytechnic Institute, he was employed by the Physical-Technical Institute full-time.
 He began a long-time collaboration with his younger brother, Artem, and Lev Artsimovich in 1930.
 Under the supervision of Pyotr Ivanovich Lukirskii, head of the X-ray laboratory, Alikhanov and Artsimovich studied X-ray optics from 1930 to 1933.
 Results included a "study of total internal reflection of X-rays from thin layers of various substances."
-He showed that aluminum does not undergo allotropic transformation when X-rayed at 550–600°C. He also did a "study of the total internal reflection of X rays from thin layers and the estimation of the depth of their penetration into the medium.
+He showed that aluminium does not undergo allotropic transformation when X-rayed at 550–600 °C. He also did a "study of the total internal reflection of X rays from thin layers and the estimation of the depth of their penetration into the medium.
 Alikhanov also proved that the laws of classical optics can be applied to the reflection of hard X rays."
 Alikhanov summarized the results in a 1933 monograph titled X-Ray Optics (Оптика рентгеновских лучей).